 About the artist

-Yeonmi Ahn works with watercolor, acrylic and mixed media.
-Most recently, she has been experimenting with various mixed media techniques such as painted paper collage and incorporating found objects in paintings.
-She has also been trying to combine Western painting methods with techniques of oriental paintings in some of her watercolor and experimental paintings.
-In addition, she has painted portraits of homes on commission or for worthy local causes.
+Yeonmi Ahn works with watercolor, acrylic, oil and oil pastels.
+Most recently, she has been experimenting with various mixed media techniques such as incorporating painted paper collage and found objects.
+She has also been exploring a technique to combine Western painting methods with elements of oriental paintings and calligraphy in some of her floral watercolor and experimental paintings.
+While living in Pennsylvania, she also painted portraits of homes in the greater Philadelphia area for worthy local causes and on commissions.

 She paints things and events around her—ordinary things that evoke a strong emotional response in her.
 She feels that her English, as a second language, is neither eloquent nor fluent enough to fully express what her mind sees; and her native Korean, now rusty from several decades of living outside Korea, has long ceased to be her primary means of communication.
 Like Edward Hopper, she paints what she can’t put into words.
 She has recorded flowers for the fleeting beauty that she saw when they were presented to her, for her emotional responses to them, and in memory of the giver’s love, generosity and care.
 She paints the memories and responses to certain events for which she finds her words are inadequate.